-50%

-Documentary filmmaker and film director Jan Kaplan, who has lived and creates in the UK for many decades, met Bohumil Hrabal in the 1960s as a student
+Documentary and film director Jan Kaplan, who has been living and creating in Great Britain for many decades, met Bohumil Hrabal as a student in the 1960s

 Show more